codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 We proceed with SUBSCRIBE, UNSUBSCRIBE and PUBLISH.
-SUBSCRIBE is the only packet with a dedicated packet definition SUBACK, the other can be defined as generic ACK, and typenamed using **typedef** for semantic separation.
+SUBSCRIBE is the only packet with a dedicated packet definition SUBACK, the other can be defined as generic ACK, and type-named using **typedef** for semantic separation.

 <hr>